francoishill/windows_heidisql_portable/README.md

 Ever wanted a small, portable MySql admin tool?
 ===============================================

 You came to the right place.
 This is a portable version of [HeidiSql](http://www.heidisql.com/download.php).
+The extracted size is just above 9 MB.

 # License